ENGR 5001 Fire Engineering 1 (Fire Dynamics)

 Coordinator Sameera Wijesiri Pathirana Opens in new window

-Description The subject aims to develop a detailed knowledge of fire behaviour and dynamics in the built environment.
-Students analyse the various fuels and combustion processes; the chemistry of combustion; flammability limits; ignition characteristics; and different types of flames and fire plumes.
-The built environment adds complexity to fire behaviour and students learn characteristics of fire hazards within enclosed spaces as well as techniques to calculate design fires.
-The subject covers the basic principles of fire safety design ensuring that students can appreciate fire safety systems and interpret fire safety engineering design concepts.
-Knowledge gained in this subject/program will benefit students aspiring to careers in fire safety engineering and building surveying.
+Description This subject is essential for anyone considering a career in Fire Safety and aims to develop detailed knowledge of fire behaviour and dynamics in the built environment.
+Students will better understand fuels and combustion processes, the chemistry of combustion, flammability limits, ignition characteristics and different types of flames and fire plumes.
+The subject also introduces students to the basic principles of fire safety design so that they can appreciate fire safety and develop appropriate fire safety engineering solutions.

 School Eng, Design & Built Env